jessepav/libgdx-wiki-old/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

 Libgdx projects use [Gradle](http://www.gradle.org/) to manage dependencies, the build process, and IDE integration.
 This allows you to develop your app with whatever development environment you prefer.
 Best of all: your team mates can use a different dev environment while working on the same project!
 Just don't commit your IDE specific files to your source control.
 The `.gitignore` file contained in libgdx projects will take care of that if you use Git.

-### Setup for iOS development
-Regardless of your development environment of choice, here's what you'll need for iOS:

-#### Setting up RoboVM for iOS development
-As the official RoboVM has been shut down Microsoft, libGDX has since switched to a fork of RoboVM, maintained by the libGDX core contributors.
-It's known as [MobiDevelop's RoboVM fork](http://robovm.mobidevelop.com).

-For Gradle, everything is already setup for you.
-The RoboVM Gradle plugin will be automatically downloaded and used by your Gradle build.

 ### Setting up Eclipse
 To develop your application via Eclipse, you need to install the following pieces of software.